aimmazlan/ETL-Pipeline/ETL with Dagster/ReadMe.md

 ## Step 2: Create a New Dagster Project

-1. Create a new Dagster project: `dagster new -project etl`
+1. Create a new Dagster project: `dagster project scaffold --name etl`
 2. Replace the contents of the `etl_pipeline.py` file with your own ETL pipeline code.

 ## Step 3: Define the DAG